 1. Budget, budget, budget!

 Yes I know that sounds dull, dull, dull.
 However, budgeting can be easier than you think using apps like quidco.com, mint.com and topcashback.com to name just three sites that aim to help you shave off pennies at every swipe of that lovely debit or credit card.
 Mint.com automatically allots each purchase you make into categories and gives you graphs so you can see just how much of your money is going on fast food, travel, or coffee etc. This is invaluable because every time you decide to grab a burger, that graph will haunt you and you may just decide that financial peace of mind is more important than the temporary and regrettable relief of fast food.
 Mint.com also comes with a bill alert system so you can keep track of those nasty direct debits and avoid overdraft charges (which hurt your credit score, article on credit scoring coming next week).
-If you want general budgeting advice then you can download the 'bank workers charity' budgeting guide for students and browse other great sites like the money advice service.

 2. Look Out For Offers